handrews/OpenAPI-Specification/src/oas.md

 ###### Fixed Fields for use with `content`

 For more complex scenarios, the [`content`](#parameter-content) field can define the media type and schema of the parameter, as well as give examples of its use.
-Using `content` with a `text/plain` media type is RECOMMENDED for `in: "cookie"` parameters where the `schema` strategy's percent-encoding and/or delimiter rules are not appropriate.

 For use with `in: "querystring"` and `application/x-www-form-urlencoded`, see [Encoding the `x-www-form-urlencoded` Media Type](#encoding-the-x-www-form-urlencoded-media-type).